Moronman

 The fitness poster boy didn’t crack the slightest smile but went right back to his stretching and flexing.
 Apparently I wasn't taking this thing seriously enough.

 As I looked at the athletic caliber around me, my casual training suddenly seemed overwhelmingly inadequate.
 The feeling of ill preparation was like that dream where you show up for class and the teacher hands out a test everyone else knew about.
-Plus you’re wearing nothing but a jockstrap… Somewhere in the field there must have been some other iron virgins as they’re known, but to me everyone else seemed to know exactly what they were doing.
+Plus you’re wearing nothing but a jockstrap…Somewhere in the field there must have been some other iron virgins as we’re known, but to me everyone else seemed to know exactly what they were doing.

-Just an hour before I had been shouting out Ozzy's classic Ironman riff in the car to get me stoked, but now it was more like “I am Virginman,” with John Tesh music backing me up (yes, John Tesh actually has an Ironman album, too.)
+Just an hour before I had been shouting out Ozzy's classic Ironman riff in the car to get me stoked, but now it was more like “I am Virginman,” with cheesy John Tesh music backing me up (yes, John Tesh actually has an Ironman album, too.)
 Rounding off the list of groups with an Ironman album is Ghostface Killah, whose lyrics start out with “What you doin' on our turf, punk?” followed by a bunch of obscenities.
-The gangsta rap version seemed to fit the situation more closely.
+The gangsta rap version certainly fit the situation more closely.
 The sneers of the players around me seemed to be telling me to take my John Tesh CD and get off their turf while I still had a chance to walk away.

 The forecast called for warm weather later in the day, but you wouldn’t have known it from the chill before sunrise.
 I envied the guys with enough foresight to show up in a wetsuit.
 When you walk down to a river on a foggy morning, shivering uncontrollably while wearing nothing but your shorts, stepping into the black water is about the last thing you’d want to do.
 I stared at the shoreline and hesitated for a second before I realized all the good (i.e., shallow) spots were disappearing fast.